 Join Communities Where Your Customers Would Hang out and Pay Attention to the Questions and Challenges They Have

 Beyond using communities to drive traffic, they are also a great way to source relevant content ideas.
 I’m a member of around 20 different Facebook groups and constantly monitor the feeds to see if there’s any questions or challenges that stick out to me that I can write about.

 I took a look through a couple of Facebook groups this morning and found these two questions that we could turn into full blog posts.

 The potential idea for content that sticks out from this one: Should you blog on Medium or use WordPress or another CMS?

 This is a common question companies have when they first start blogging.
 And a quick Google search shows that many other people have this same question.

 In another group, I came across this question: “Curious to know in what phase of the business lifecycle you started your blog?”
-The content ideas that pop out from this one is:
+The content ideation process that stems from this one is:

 - “When should a startup start blogging?”

 - Content marketing ROI (which we’ve written a post about already)

 Look at how much engagement this one question has in this group — it’s a good indicator that it’s a hot topic and something that many people are wondering about.